Keng38/Shopify-Tech-Test/README.md

 * A RRP Price
 * A Buy Now button (Non working)

 Since you have applied for a frontend position, we have supplied the GraphQL request for you and linked it to the fetch button already.

-You should aim to get your submission as close to the wireframe here (https://www.figma.com/file/9xx26qOGZbALmxIwbo9zWz/Dev-Task?node-id=1%3A9) but any additional flair is up to you.
+The task is to style the Page and Product Cards using CSS.
+You can create additional page elements if you wish to.
+Be mindful of the page being an E-Commerce Page, so care should be taken that the design you create will not put off potential customers by being unreadable, or unuseable.

 We are evaluating:
 * The readability of your code
 * How you utilize git
 * How maintainable/conventional your code is
 * How closely your submission follows the brief above
-* How closesly your submission follows the provided Figma design
 * The responsiveness of your solution

 We are NOT looking for the fastest/shortest solution.
 We recommend using VS Code for this assessment.
 The `Live Server` extension will give you a realtime preview of your work.